wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 3. By downloading a copy of available sources from the IANA using the sources described in {{iana-root-zone-list}}.

-To support LocalRoot implementations, IANA will maintain and publish a list of IANA DNS root zone sources at *TBD-URL*
+To support LocalRoot implementations, IANA will aggregate, publish and maintain a list of IANA DNS root zone sources at *TBD-URL*
 {{iana-root-zone-list}}.
 Guidance to IANA or for other entities wishing to collect and redistribute a list of sources for IANA root server data is discussed in RFCTBD.